luke-karmic/trading-exercise/readme.md

 - Follow the event-driven architecture pattern
 - Maintain separation of concerns between components
 - Use proper error handling and logging
+- Keep interval time low (~50ms) to ensure events aren't synchronous
+- Use batching for better performance with parallel processing

 ## License